isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2221.md

 ---
-title: HRSS & Payroll Processing with JustLogin - Package (1 - 15 Employees)
+title: QuickBooks Online - A-Start Tisch Accounting QuickBooks Large Package
 permalink: /productivity-solutions-grant/solutionrepo/solution2221
 ---

 ### Description

-Providing customized HR outsourcing services combined with Human Capital Management solutions/SaaS such as Employment Information System, Leave Management, Expense Claims, Time Attendance, Payroll Benefits that includes mobile app.
+Tisch Global Corporate Advisory is offering A-Start , a seamless cloud accounting solution to help your business with accurate accounting, reconciliation and invoice management.
+Access your accounts in real-time, anytime and anywhere with our market-leading professional suite of solutions.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedMatchResourcesPayrollAnnex3CRwef27May2021_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/TischGlobal20200717_Desensitised_Annex_3_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria